 Please avoid the temptation to heavily edit your audition video – you can always re-record if something isn’t quite right, but we would like to see a natural performance from you and sometimes recording too many takes can hinder your performance.

-If you have any questions, please do not hesitate to contact Nikki Rainy-brown, Programme Administrator, N.Rainy-brown@napier.ac.uk
+If you have any questions, please do not hesitate to contact Nikki Dunster, Programme Administrator, N.Dunster@napier.ac.uk

 Uploading

-Please edit the three pieces together, so it is one video.
-Upload to Youtube and send the link of your film/ self-tape.
+Can you upload to Youtube and send the link of your film/ self-tape.
 Please make your video Unlisted and not private.
-Once uploaded, copy the link to send via email.
+Once uploaded copy the link to send via email.
+Can you also edit it together so it is one video.

 If you want some advice on how to upload a video to YouTube, you can watch this video